techvoltage/addr-info/samples/android-cross-compile/hello-ROP/README.md

 Hello ROP
 =========
-Hello ROP is an Android sample that uses JNI to call C code from a Android Java Activity.
-It also locates system() and '/system/bin/sh' at runtime to execute a shell(using inlined ARM assembly), in a ROP like manner.
+Hello ROP is an Android sample that uses JNI to execute code in a ROP-like manner from an Android Java Activity.
+It locates system() and '/system/bin/sh' at runtime to execute a shell(using inlined ARM assembly), in a ROP like manner.

 This sample uses the new [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with C++ support.